National Mormon Trails Association

 Once a thriving Mormon settlement and known as the Mormon headquarters for seven years during which time the church flourished, and the settlement quickly became one of the largest cities in Illinois.

-A Mormon way station from 1846 to 1852, at its height Mount Pisgah had over 2,000 inhabitants.
-Like Garden Grove, it was a semi-permanent camp for the benefit of Mormons who followed the Pioneer Company.
+First two of three way-stations used by the Saints from 1846 to 1852, at its height Mount Pisgah had over 2,000 inhabitants.
+Like Garden Grove, it was a semi-permanent camp for the benefit of the Saints who followed the Pioneer Company coming out of Nauvoo.

-Council Bluffs, Iowa, was once a haven for Mormons forced out of Nauvoo, Illinois.
+Kanesville, Iowa, now known as Council Bluffs, was once a haven for Mormons forced out of Nauvoo, Illinois.
 Kanesville became a key settlement for the religion.

 Winter Quarters

-Winter Quarters was settled with permission from the Native American.
-The Saints settled for a time on Oto land in Nebraska and on Pottawattamie land in Iowa, The natives were kind to the Outcast whites at a time of great need.
-The Mormons moved away as promised after 2 years, some to Salt Lake, and others onto the east side of the river.
-Many Saints stayed in Iowa until 1852 when Brigham asked them all to come to Utah.
-This area was again used by the saints from 1856 for many years as an outfitting place.
+Winter Quarters was settled with permission from the Native Americans.
+The Saints settled for a time in Oto land in Nebraska and on Pottawattamie land in Iowa.
+The natives were kind to the outcast whites at a time of great need.
+The Saints moved away as promised after 2 years, some to Salt Lake and others stayed in Iowa until 1852 when their leadership asked them to come to Utah.
+This area was used by the Saints for many years as an outfitting place.

 O'Fallon's Bluff